 The plans for Everglades restoration focus on improving and protecting water quality, quantity, timing, and direction; providing water storage needs and restoring the historic water flow from Lake Okeechobee to the Everglades.

 As called for in CERP, the Everglades needs an above-ground reservoir directly south of Lake Okeechobee located in the 500,000 acres of sugar cane fields that make up the Everglades Agricultural Area (EAA).
 This EAA reservoir is the most impactful project we can implement to significantly reduce the amount of fresh water that is discharged east and west.

 Get to know the flow.

 In the past, water flowed south to provide water to Florida’s Everglades and support its thriving ecosystem.
 Today, water from Lake Okeechobee is redirected to the east and west.
 Why?
-Because the water from Lake Okeechobee has been contaminated with agricultural fertilizers like nitrogen and phosphorus, making it far too polluted to send south to the Everglades.
-Instead, that polluted water is directed east and west, damaging coastal estuaries and causing things like toxic algae blooms.
+Because the water from Lake Okeechobee has been contaminated with agricultural fertilizers like nitrogen and phosphorus, making it far too polluted to send directly south to the Everglades.
+Instead, that polluted water is directed east and west, damaging coastal estuaries, and causing things like toxic algae blooms.